aioobe/aioobe.github.io/_posts/2019-01-27-Removing-my-NFC-implant.md

 What's up with that access card?!
 ---------------------------------
 The chip was placed in away so that I couldn't push it forward (direction of my fingers).
 It was too deep under the skin for me to get my finger tips underneath it.
 I could however push the chip backward (direction towards my arm).
 Unfortunately it then only went deeper into my hand.
 To squeeze it out through the skin it had to be forced "outwards".
 This was achieved by pushing it over an access card as shown in the video.
-In the end this was quite successful and I don't know how we would have done it if I hadn't come up with that little trick.
+This turned out to be quite successful and I don't know how we would have managed if I hadn't come up with that little trick.